Three Waters: Govt going ahead despite opposition

 ‘‘To delay will only push the problem on, increase future household costs and put livelihoods at risk.”

-Water management is at present in the hands of the country's 67 councils, and several have expressed grave concerns about the Three Waters reforms, calling them an appropriation of local assets by central government.
+Water management is now in the hands of councils, and several have expressed grave concerns about the Three Waters reforms, calling them an appropriation of local assets by central government.

 However, Labour has long campaigned on reforming the water management system and Ms Mahuta said today’s announcement reinforced the Government’s commitment to delivering clean drinking water and fixing and upgrading water-related infrastructure - a cost she put at $185 billion over the next 30 years.